opf/openproject/docs/user-guide/work-packages/add-work-packages-to-meetings/README.md

 # Add work packages to meetings

-Starting with OpenProject 13.1, meetings cand work packages can be linked to one another.
+Starting with OpenProject 13.1, meetings and work packages can be linked to one another.
 This can be done either from the detailed view of a work package or when editing [a dynamic meeting](../../meetings/dynamic-meetings/#add-a-work-package-to-the-agenda).

 To add a work package to a meeting, open the detailed view of that work package, select the **Meetings** tab and click the **+Add to meeting** button.